pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 ## Why causality is important

-But now it's time to get smacked in the face.
-As others have argued (e.g. {cite:t}`pearl2000causality`), it is entirely possible to build a pretty good _predictive_ model, but one which can catestrophically fail the moment you (or anyone else) intervenes in the system.
+But now it's time to get smacked in our smug Bayesian face.
+As others have argued (e.g. {cite:t}`pearl2018why,pearl2000causality`), it is entirely possible to build a pretty good _predictive_ model, but one which can catestrophically fail the moment you (or anyone else) intervenes in the system.
 Such interventions can totally destroy predictive modelling approaches and wake you up real fast to the necessity of adding causal reasoning into our skillset.

 In our running example, this could correspond to when a central bank switches from making predictions about inflation to now _acting_ and _intervening_ in the system by, for example, changing interest rates.
 All of a sudden you might be faced with a situation where the economy does not respond to your intervention as you predicted.

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}

 Let's consider a seemingly trivial example with 3 nodes to see how we can get fooled.
 The image below shows two different causal DAGs.
 On the left we are interested in how $X$ causally affects $Y$, both directly and indirectly through a mediating variable $M$.
-If we take a purely statistical approach (e.g. {doc}`Bayesian mediation analysis<mediation_analysis>) we might find that the data is very plausibly generated by this DAG.
+If we take a purely statistical approach (e.g. :doc:`Bayesian mediation analysis<mediation_analysis>) we might find that the data is very plausibly generated by this DAG.
 This might give us the confidence to conduct an intervention on $M$ with the aim of influencing our target outcome, $Y$.
 But when we do this intervention in the real world and change $M$, we actually find absolutely no change in $Y$.
 What is going on here?

 ```{code-cell} ipython3
 ---